Endivias con Queso de Cabra y Naranjas

 Notes

-• Do not substitute the sherry vinegar.
+• Respect the sherry vinegar.

-• Source the right cheese.
+• Sourcing the cheese.

 From Cook Spanish Tapas at Home.